ibm-cloud-docs/Cloudant/local/clinstall_install_reqs.md

 *  Linux on IBM System z - Red Hat Enterprise Linux 7.x
 *  SUSE Linux Enterprise Server (SLES) 12

+## Cloudant Local architecture and ports

+The components of Cloudant&reg; Local use these communication paths and ports.

+The following diagram shows the architecture of a Cloudant Local implementation.

+*  Three database nodes that are identified as DB1, DB2, and DB3.
+*  Two load balancers that are identified as LB1 and LB2.

+![Example illustrates the communication paths and ports that are used by the components of Cloudant Local.](images/cloudant_architecture.jpg)

 ## Single-node implementation requirements

 In a single-node implementation, a database node and a load